janbar/libobksftp/README.md

 ## What dependency ?

-The driver is statically linked with LIBSSH2, and dependencies are limited to OpenSSL which is provided with the OS distribution.
+The driver is statically linked with LIBSSH2 and OpenSSL.
 You don't need any agent or third-part software.
 All requirements are in your database server box.

 ## Warning